Rishit-dagli/personal-website/_pages/software.md

 nav_order: 3
 ---

-In my past life, I used to do a lot of software development.
-I have given a few community talks which are listed here.
+In a past life, I used to do a lot of software engineering.
+I have presented a few talks at software conferences which are listed here.

 | About | Conference |
 | ------ | ----------- |